-- Come talk conspiracy theories with Rob Brotherton on 7 July.
+We spoke consipracy theories with Rob Brotherton on 7 July, a more subtle and nuanced conversation that we’d like to think.
 Professor Robert Brotherton studies the psychology of conspiracy theories, including political attitudes, distrust, belief formation, and magical thinking more generally at Barnard College.
-See his latest book: Bad News: Why We Fall for Fake News and register here.
+See his latest book: Bad News: Why We Fall for Fake News

 On 30 June, Gabriel Filippelli, Chancellor’s Professor of Earth Sciences and Director, Center for Urban Health at Indiana University-Purdue University Indianapolis, took on the climate challenge.
 From tipping points to policy, from technology to anxiety, from consumption choices to communicating science, we embarked in an honest and far-ranging conversation informed by his decades as a scientist, academic and policy advisor in the US and abroad.

 On 16 June, Jenny Vaughan, Human Rights Director at BSR spoke about the human rights response of companies facing the multiple challenges of Covid-19, economic crisis and social tensions.
 She drew from her conflict resolution background to explain how systemic issues with complex causes require multi-pronged solutions involving all stakeholders.

 On 9 June: author and diplomat Navtej Sarna, former Ambassador of India to the United States, explained how India is affected by the pandemic, the significant challenges and opportunities ahead, the state of the multilateral order, and made a call to keep the earth in its operating safety zone.